Skip to main content

 Dr. Paul Emiljanowicz

 Dr. Paul Emiljanowicz is a sessional lecturer in the Political Science departments at Wilfrid Laurier University and the University of Waterloo.
 He is also the project manager/managing director of Participedia.
 His research is focused on contributing to reconceptualizing development, the state, and democracy by engaging with the ideas, experiences, and people who have traditionally been excluded from the canon(s).
-Paul’s work is published in Postcolonial Studies [forthcoming], Third World Quarterly, Interventions, Small Axe, Democratization and Routledge, as well as in popular media outlets such as Africa is a Country and The Conversation.
+Paul’s work is published in Postcolonial Studies, Third World Quarterly, Interventions, Small Axe, Democratization and Routledge, as well as in popular media outlets such as Africa is a Country and The Conversation.
+He also co-founded a new peer-reviewed journal, Democracies, published by Amsterdam University Press.

 Dr. Maurita T. Harris